aliamir1402/OS-File-Management-System/README.md

 # OS-File-Management-System
 File management system was developed for the OS Group Assignment 1.
 The system uses a hash table structure incoperated with a chained linked list for Collison resolution.

-Done in collaboration with .
+Done in collaboration with Mueed Hassan.